ApocalyVec/Poli3D/README.md

 Drag over the canvas to rotate the mesh

+Use the Shear Slider to shear the mesh along any axis

 ##Extra Features
 * the pulsing is using the sin function, those achieving a wave-like behavior (non-linear increment/decrement)
 * use mouse to drag on canvas to rotate the mesh
 * Press N key to display the surface normals of the mesh
+* Shear Slider to apply shear on all directions

 ##Structure of the Program
 This program implements Webgl as a 3D view application.